display4j/display4j-core/README.md

 This might not be such a huge problem using sw-displays but might be a limiting factor there too.
 The display update of SSD1306 with 128 x 64 px x 1 BPP consumes 1024 bytes.

+## To be done / wish list

+* support more devices / test other dimensions
+* implement a method for only updating an area of the whole display

+## Contributions

+Contributions are welcome...

 ## Credits